Constitution-DAO/contracts/README.md

 **Q: Are we creating anything custom?**

 A: No. We cannot make our own super secure solidity contracts in 5 days.
-We are going to use battletested tools
+We are going to use battletested tools.
+Juicebox.money did a big workshop earlier explaining all their contracts

 **Q: What is our highest priority?**